-Basic rate Top up Maximum Eligible all-spend production costs Basic rate 20% - 20% All-spend production costs including qualified labour costs (broad notion) and costs of qualified properties Improvement for computer-aided special effects and animation Computer-aided special effects and animation & Activities linked to the shooting of scenes in front of a chroma-key screen 20% 16% Up to 36% Qualified labour costs (broad notion) directly attributable to qualified activities Low budget production Low budget production - 16% 16% Eligible labour expenditures related to computer-aided animation and special effects
+Basic rate Top up Maximum Eligible all-spend production costs Basic rate 20% - 20% All-spend production costs including qualified labour costs (broad notion) and costs of qualified properties Improvement for computer-aided special effects and animation Computer-aided special effects and animation & Activities linked to the shooting of scenes in front of a chroma-key screen 20% 16% Up to 36% Qualified labour costs (broad notion) directly attributable to qualified activities

-Accumulation of tax credits
+Accumulation of Tax Credits

-To prevent the accumulation of tax credits, a taxpayer cannot claim the tax credit for film production services for a given production if an amount of tax credit for Québec film or television production has been claimed in its regard.
+To prevent the accumulation of tax credits, a taxpayer cannot claim the tax credit for film production services for a given production if an amount for a tax credit for Québec film or television production has been claimed in its regard.

-Similarly, a change has been made to the rules of the tax credit for dubbing, so that an expense cannot be claimed for the purposes of this tax credit if an amount of tax credit for film production services has been claimed for the same expense.
+Similarly, a change has been made to the rules of the tax credit for dubbing, so that an expense cannot be claimed for the purposes of this tax credit if an amount for a tax credit for film production services has been claimed for the same expense.

-Joint administration between SODEC and Revenu Québec
+Joint Administration Between SODEC and Revenu Québec